 The Caped Crusader Caper (The Sighing Flute...er, Flying Suit)

 Scooby-Doo Meets Jeannie (Mystery in Persia)

 Scooby-Doo Meets Dick Van Dyke (The Haunted Carnival)

 Who Was That Cat Creature I Saw You With Last Night?
 (Make a Beeline Away from That Feline)

-The entire gang suffer one at the end of the Scooby Doo project.
-The last we see of them is the monster coming towards them then the camera cutting out and the annoucer telling us no trace of them was ever found.
+The entire gang suffer one at the end of The Scooby-Doo Project.
+The last we see of them is the monster coming towards them then the camera cutting out and the announcer telling us no trace of them was ever found.

-Family Unfriendly Violence: In Scooby-Doo on Zombie Island, there are a few examples of this.
-One zombie has his head ripped off and two get cut in half.
+In Scooby-Doo on Zombie Island, there are a few examples of this, with one zombie having his head ripped off and two getting cut in half.

 Daphne's klutziness is turned up to eleven in Abracadabra-Doo.

-Mystery Incorporated Fred becomes completely obsessed with making traps.
+In Mystery Incorporated, Fred becomes completely obsessed with making traps.

 Scooby's cowardliness, during the first season.